LOADING ...

 "Bon, Venez!"

-His faced creased in pleasure, he set off in of me
+His creased in pleasure, he set off in front of me

-Swinging his leg between the with agonising care
+Swinging his leg between the crutches with agonising

-After an hour we'd gone maybe half a mile
+After half an hour we'd gone maybe half a

-When on the right I made out the low of a building
+When on the I made out the low profile of a building

-He called out in Arabic to announce our
+He called out in to announce our arrival

-And after scuffling inside a lamp was lit
+And some scuffling inside a lamp was lit

 And the angle of light in the wide crack under the door

-The door creaked open and there, holding a biblical looking oil
+The door open and there, holding a biblical looking oil lamp

-a squat, moustached woman, stooped smiling up at us
+Stood a squat, moustached woman, smiling up at us

-She aside to let us in and as she turned
+She stood aside to let us in and as she

-I and smiled back at her in greeting, fighting for control
+I nodded and back at her in greeting, fighting for control

-The between the one-legged man and his monstrous wife
+The gentleness the one-legged man and his monstrous wife

-Every time a smart bomb does its sums and gets it
+Every time a bomb does its sums and gets it wrong

-else's child dies and equities in defence rise
+Someone else's child dies and equities in defence

 You got Jane